Borrowed Bites

 • The next morning, remove monkey bread from refrigerator and preheat the oven to 350°.
 Pro tip: Place a cookie sheet on the bottom rack to catch any drips from the bundt pan.

-• Bake the monkey bread for 27-30 minutes.
-It is done when the rolls are golden brown and when gently pulled apart rolls are cooked through.
+• Bake the monkey bread for 27-30 minutes, or until baked through. *SEE NOTE BELOW.
+It is done when the rolls are golden brown and when gently pulled apart rolls are cooked through and no doughiness remains.
 They may rise pretty high - this is normal.
 If the rolls are getting too golden before it is finished cooking through, you can tent it loosely with foil near the end of the baking time.

 • Allow to cool for 15 minutes in the pan then invert onto a serving platter.
 Scrape any excess sauce from the bottom of the pan onto the baked bread.
 Allow to sit for 15 minutes, then serve warm.